Georgio's Boilers also provide 0% finance & No Deposit Needed.

 When a traditional boiler and cylinder is replaced with a combi boiler, any existing shower should be examined for suitability.
 This might have been a pump assisted power shower, for example, designed for low-pressure systems.
 Combi boilers by contrast produce hot water at mains pressure, which means they are compatible with either a mains pressure balanced or thermostatically controlled shower.

-The Gas Safe Register is the official gas registration body for Great Britain and Isle of Man.
+The Gas Safe Register is the official gas registration body for Great Britain and the Isle of Man.
 Only a Gas Safe Registered installer is legally allowed to install, maintain and service gas appliances.
 It is vital that you check your gas installer is Gas Safe Registered.
 You can ask to see your installer’s Gas Safe Registration card or check on the Gas Safe Register website.
 If the installer cannot produce an ID card, they are an illegal gas installer.
 You may like to know that after you have had gas work carried out in your property you can nominate the installation for inspection by the Gas Safe Register.

 From 1st April 2005, your local authority must be notified when you have a new or replacement boiler fitted.
 Your installer should do this for you and issue you with one of the following certificates: